-The Sponsor, the directors and executive officers of our general partner have agreed with the underwriters not to offer, sell, transfer or otherwise dispose of any common units or any securities convertible into or exercisable or, exchangeable for, exercisable for, or repayable with common units, for a period of 60 days after the date of this prospectus supplement without first obtaining the written consent of the representatives.
+The directors and executive officers of our general partner, and their respective affiliates have agreed with the underwriters not to offer, sell, transfer or otherwise dispose of any common units or any securities convertible into or exercisable or, exchangeable for, exercisable for, or repayable with common units, for a period of 60 days after the date of this prospectus supplement without first obtaining the written consent of Raymond James & Associates, Inc. and Stifel, Nicolaus & Company, Incorporated.
 Specifically, we and these other persons have agreed, with certain limited exceptions, not to directly or indirectly: